opsschool/curriculum/shells_101.rst

 ``~/.bash_profile``
 ~~~~~~~~~~~~~~~~~~~
 This is the user profile.
-Any eonvironment variable set in this file applies to the user only.
+Any environment variable set in this file applies to the user only.
 Any script called from this file is executed for the user only.

 Profile Precedence